 About the Data: Return Path reviewed data from over 1.1 million messages, 142 ISPs and 34 countries in North America, Central and Latin America, Europe, Africa, Asia and the Asia Pacific territories from July through December of 2011.

-Topics: Analytics & Automated, Asia-Pacific, Business-to-Business, Email, Europe, Financial Services, Global & Regional, Local & Directories / Small Biz, Online, Privacy & Security, Promotions, Coupons & Co-op, Retail & E-Commerce, Videogames
+Topics: Analytics & Automated, Asia-Pacific, Business-to-Business, Data-driven, Email, Europe, Financial Services, Global & Regional, Local & Directories / Small Biz, Online, Privacy & Security, Promotions, Coupons & Co-op, Retail & E-Commerce, Videogames

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.